Last Updated: June 2026

 Dolphin-watching trips are typically guided excursions on smaller boats or catamarans with a captain who knows where dolphins are often spotted — though wildlife sightings are never guaranteed.
 Most tours combine dolphin watching with commentary on St. Augustine's history, ecology, and waterfront landmarks.

-This guide covers what St Augustine dolphin tours typically involve, who they work best for, and how they compare to other on-the-water options like a private boat rental or a St Augustine sunset cruise.
+This guide covers what St Augustine dolphin tours typically involve, who they work best for, and how they compare to other on-the-water options.
+Prefer flexibility and your own schedule?
+Compare a private boat rental.
+Looking for an evening experience?
+See St Augustine sunset cruises or, during the holiday season, Nights of Lights boat tours.

 Curated Picks